Special lines on contact manifolds: Singular lines

-We obtain the following corollaries which generalise Proposition~\ref{prop_Kebekus_singular_lines} to the situation, where either $X$ is a projective \emph{generically contact} manifold, or $X$ is a contact manifold, which is not necessarily projective.
+Suppose that $X$ is a generically contact manifold as defined in Section~\ref{sect_introduction}.
+Translating it into the language introduced in Section~\ref{sect_corank_1_distributions}, $X$ is a manifold with a global corank $1$ distribution and the rank $\rk \ud \theta_x$ from Notation~\ref{def_perp}\ref{item_notation_dtheta} is equal to $\dim X-1$ (maximal possible value) for a general point $x$.
+We obtain the following corollaries which generalise Proposition~\ref{prop_Kebekus_singular_lines} to the situation, where either $X$ is a projective generically contact manifold, or $X$ is a contact manifold, which is not necessarily projective.
 In the first situation, $X$ could be for instance a birational modification of a projective contact manifold.
-In the second situation, $X$ could be a quasi-projective contact manifold (see \cite{hwang_manivel_quasi_complete_contact}) or a class $\ccC$ contact manifold (see \cite{frantzen_peternell}, \cite{peternell_jabu_contact_3_folds}). \begin{cor} Suppose $(X,F)$ is a complex manifold of dimension $2n+1$ with a corank $1$ distribution, and the quotient line bundle $L = TX/F$.
-Assume that $(X,F)$ is generically contact, that is there exists an open dense subset $X_0\subset X$ such that $(X_0, F|_{X_0})$ is a contact manifold.
-Let $\ccS$ and $S$ be as above.
-Then $S \ne X$, i.e.~the singular contact lines do not cover $X$.
+In the second situation, $X$ can be a quasi-projective contact manifold (see \cite{hwang_manivel_quasi_complete_contact}) or a compact contact manifold of Fujiki class $\ccC$ (see \cite{frantzen_peternell}, \cite{peternell_jabu_contact_3_folds}).

+\begin{cor} In Setting~\ref{sett_for_singular_lines}, suppose in addition that $(X,F)$ is a generically contact manifold of dimension $2n+1$ such that $TX/F\simeq L$.
+Then $S \ne X$, that is, the singular contact lines do not cover $X$.
 If in addition $X$ is projective and $L$ is ample, then $\dim \ccS \le 2n-1 = \dim X -2$. \end{cor}